jcrossbdn/fpp-after-hours/README.md

-# FPP After Hours is currently being updated to work on FPP v8 and will be updated here once it is complete.
-In addition to updating the code so it will work on V8 I am also updating the user interface. - Jason 2024-02-03

 # FPP After Hours Music Manager

 This plugin allows you to configure music sources for playback typically outside of show hours